 All text displayed by the system is configurable by brand to support multi-language.
 Text is defined from an external source or defined within the system.

-All Manager Overrides are bypassed.

 Screen Layouts

 POS Screens

 Terms and Conditions Screen

 This screen appears when an action requires acceptance of terms and conditions.
 The action may require the signature to be captured at the time the action is completed.